dataluscorp/browser/devtools/docs/contributor/backend/actor-registration.md

 Target-scoped actors are the most common types of actors.
 That's the type of actors you will most probably be adding.

-Target-scoped actors target a document, this could be a tab in Firefox or a remote document in Firefox for Android.
+Target-scoped actors target a document, this could be a tab in Datalus or a remote document in Datalus for Android.

-Global actors however are for the rest, for things not related to any particular document but instead for things global to the whole Firefox/Chrome/Safari instance the toolbox is connected to (e.g. the preference actor).
+Global actors however are for the rest, for things not related to any particular document but instead for things global to the whole Datalus/Chrome/Safari instance the toolbox is connected to (e.g. the preference actor).

 ## The ActorRegistry.registerModule function